tpa93/Finance_CS50pset9/README.md

 - helpers.py
 - requirements.txt

-The implementation of the features mentioned above were up to the participant.
+The implementation of the features mentioned above were up to the participant.<br>
 Feel free to explore my implementation.
-I#m open for any feedback.
+I'm open for any feedback.

-Following packages are needed to run locally with "flask run" CS50 flask flask-session requests pytz
+Following packages are needed to run locally with "flask run"<br>
+CS50<br>
+flask<br>
+flask-session<br>
+requests<br>
+pytz<br>